z-zang/lm-lab-modern-js/modern_javascript_exercises/variables/let_vs_var.md

 ## Task 1:

-Call the function count() and run `node let_vs_var.js` to see what gets printed to the console!
+👉 Call the function count() and run `node let_vs_var.js` to see what gets printed to the console!

 ...

-Well that's interesting! 😯
+Well, that's interesting! 😯

 As you can imagine, this isn't the behaviour that we want...

-## Task 1:
+## Task 2:

 Another problem with var is that we can overwrite it.

 This might not seem like a big deal... but in a massive code base - overwriting variables without realising is a big issue 🙈

-## Task 2:

-Replace the vars with `let` so we get the behaviour we expect!
+👉 Replace all the vars in this file with `let` so we get the behaviour we expect!

 ## Handy Hint: